 However, these challenges can be overcome by certain weight designs and additional crew training.
 For example, sliding weights are much safer than weighted swivels (Sullivan et al. 2012, Robertson et al. 2013, Santos et al. 2019).
-Sliding weights almost always slide off the branch line during a bite-off or tear-out.
-In addition, the collision between recoiling hook and sliding weight often shears the hook from the line, resulting in both the hook and the weight being lost rather than flying back towards the vessel (Rawlinson et al. 2018).
+Sliding weights almost always slide off the branch line during a bite-off.
+In addition, with tear-outs the collision between recoiling hook and sliding weight often shears the hook from the line, resulting in both the hook and the weight being lost rather than flying back towards the vessel (Rawlinson et al. 2018).